skip to Main Content

 Inclusivity at TMC

 No birth story or parenting journey is identical.
 That’s why The Motherhood Center strives to make all therapeutic services as accessible and accommodating as possible for parents of all identities and backgrounds.
 We acknowledge that not all pregnant people identify as women, and thus encourage LGBTQIA+ pregnant and postpartum people to seek clinical care with us and join our community.
 The Motherhood Center is a place to talk about the hard parts of parenting as they intersect with race, identity, gender, sexual orientation, and other important aspects of identity.
-Our commitment is to be an anti-racist / anti-oppressive organization.
-No matter how you identify, The Motherhood Center is here for you.
+However you identify, The Motherhood Center is here for you.

 Support Groups